ubirch/ubirch-verify-widget/README.md

 * <code>formIds</code> string array with param ids used in the anchored JSON
     - here the id's can be added in any order; attention: in the anchored JSON document the id's have to be in alphabetical order!
     - attention: you must not use id "id" (TYPO3 uses this id for routing and ignores query string if it contains an id "id")

+* <code>paramsFormIdsMapping</code> optional param, used if query/fragment params need to be mapped on form field ids
+    - historical reasons e.g. needed if form is called from a QR code with url params for the form BUT the param names are different from the JSON params that are anchored
+    - the formIds are mapped to the paramsFormIdsMapping at the array index -> formIds and paramsFormIdsMapping have to have the same length

+* <code>CHECK_FORM_FILLED</code> optional param
+    - default: true; if NOT set the form is checked for that all fields are filled and verification is not processed and user gets informed about the missing fields
+    - if set to false no check is performed and verification is processed with incomplete data

 ### create form